suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Named → Flexible, readable 🚀

 ---

-6) What are widgets in Flutter?
+6.What are widgets in Flutter?
+---
    Widgets in Flutter are the building blocks of the UI.
 Everything in Flutter is a widget, including buttons, text, images, and layouts.

 Types of Widgets